Aptivi-Stable-Docs/nks-manual-0.1.0-sp4/installation-and-maintenance/installing-the-kernel/android.md

    * `unzip 0.x.x.x-bin.zip`
 9. Execute `dotnet Nitrocid.dll`

-{% hint style="info" %}
-For 0.0.24.x or older, files that end with the `-dotnet` prefix means that it's for .NET 6.0.
-{% endhint %}

 ## Bleeding-edge

 Bleeding-edge builds usually come from building the development branch of the kernel, and they usually contain bugs and other untested features.